Application Deadline: March 1st

 Program enrollment is limited to the equivalent of 15 full-time students per class.
 Part-time students are encouraged to apply.
 Part-time status is defined as taking less than nine semester hours in a semester.

 New students are admitted for the fall semester.
-The application deadline is March 1.
-After this deadline, the admissions committee will continue to review applications if space remains available.
+After the deadline of March 1, the admissions committee will continue to review applications if space remains available.

 Transfer credits may be considered for inclusion in the program of study upon the approval of the director of the program.
 A grade of “B” or better must be earned in courses requested for transfer credit.
 Courses considered for transfer credit must be applicable toward a comparable degree at the institution offering the course.
 Application for consideration of transfer credit taken more than five years before the date at which the student is admitted must be accompanied by substantial documentation of prior work and evidence of continued and current competence.
 Transfer credit taken more than ten years before the date at which the student is admitted may not be used to satisfy degree requirements.
 No practicum or internship credits are eligible for transfer credit.
 Decisions with respect to number of transfer hours accepted will be handled by the Admissions Committee on a case-by-case basis, but normally a maximum of 12 hours of credit obtained from an accredited college or university may be applied to the degree.